Ch-rode/bert_prot_temp_classifier/README.md

 --batch_size 8
 --num_workers 0
 --best_model Chrode/bert_prot_temp_classifier #from hugginface or by default the trained saved model './best_model_hugginface/model_hugginface'
 ```

-If you want to do the validation with a desidered threshold add i.e. --threshold 0.3691, otherwise if you don't put the argument the code will find the best threshold tuned on validation data added.
+If you want to do the validation with a desidered **threshold** add i.e. `--threshold 0.3691`, otherwise if you don't put the argument the code will find the best threshold tuned on validation data added.